JAlcocerT/JAlcocerT/content/blog/entrep-apify.md

 date: 2025-10-18T06:20:21+01:00
 draft: false
 tags: ["Forum and Animations","Reddit vs FC","Coding for Entrepreneurs","RSS","Post Schedule"]
-description: 'The start of a sales pipeline 🤯'
+description: 'Building in Public | The start of a sales pipeline 🤯'
 url: 'apify'
 ---